laipz8200/anime-librarian/README.md

 - **mypy**: Performs static type checking

 These hooks run automatically when you commit changes, but you can also run them manually with `pre-commit run --all-files`.

+### Continuous Integration

+This project uses GitHub Actions for continuous integration:

+- **Code Quality**: Runs on every push to main and pull requests
+  - Linting with ruff
+  - Formatting check with ruff
+  - Type checking with mypy
+  - Unit tests with pytest

+The workflow ensures that all code merged into the main branch meets the project's quality standards.

 ## Troubleshooting